puzzle-herrings/advent-hunt-site/README.md

 # Advent Hunt Site

 This is a Django web application that runs a puzzle hunt website.
 It was used for the [Advent Puzzle Hunt](https://www.adventhunt.com) website in 2024.
+You can find additional discussion about design choices and deployment in [this blog post](https://jayqi.com/blog/2025-01-05_advent-hunt-site-design-notes/).

 Developed on and deployed on Python 3.11.9.